MSLNZ/msl-nlf/docs/getting_started.rst

     >>> params['a17'] = {'value': 17, 'label': 'label-17'}
     >>> params['a18'] = {'value': 18, 'constant': False, 'label': 'label-18'}

-There is a :meth:`~msl.nlf.parameter.InputParameters.add_many` method as well.
+There is an :meth:`~msl.nlf.parameter.InputParameters.add_many` method as well.

-Iterate through the collection of input parameters to see what it contains
+Here, we iterate through the collection of input parameters to see what it contains

 .. code-block:: pycon